baileyrosen3/Web-App-Template/README.md

 ## Contributing

-Please read our [Contributing Guide](./CONTRIBUTING.md) before submitting a Pull Request.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License